provenance-io/provenance/docs/upgrade-1-8-summary.md

 3:55PM INF Adding a 100 hash (100,000,000,000 nhash) msg fee to MsgSubmitProposal (6/6)
 3:55PM INF Successfully upgraded to: green with version map: map[attribute:2 auth:2 authz:1 bank:2 capability:1 crisis:1 distribution:2 evidence:1 feegrant:1 genutil:1 gov:2 ibc:2 marker:2 metadata:3 mint:1 msgfees:1 name:2 params:1 slashing:2 staking:2 transfer:1 upgrade:1 vesting:1 wasm:1]
 ```
-7. When the upgrade has finished it your node will wait for other peers and the validators to complete the upgrade as well.
+7. When the upgrade has finished your node will wait for other peers and the validators to complete the upgrade as well.
 The active voting power must reach the 2/3 majority threshold for the network to continue.

 # What to do if something goes wrong

-First off, make sure you have in contact with the other network participants on the Provenance discord server. https://discord.gg/HszDgS6R
+First off, make sure you have contacted the other network participants on the Provenance discord server. https://discord.gg/HszDgS6R

 The network can proceed one of two ways, ideally the majority of nodes are able to execute the 1.8.0 migration and the network continues on 1.8.0.
 If your node fails to complete these steps a quicksync file could be used to skip over the upgrade process using someone else's completed data files.